HangfireIO/Hangfire.io/licensing/third-party.md

 <span class="label label-success">Hangfire.Core</span>

-Copyright (c) 2011-2013 Tim Wood, Iskren Chernev, Moment.js contributors
+Copyright (c) JS Foundation and other contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation